-Any tier beyond the first full region is assigned in half-region increments at a rate of US$97.50 per half region.
+Any tier beyond the first full region is assigned in quarter-region increments at a rate of US$44.00 per quarter region.
 A higher level appears in your land use fees when you upgrade beyond a full region on the mainland.
 If you sell the land and move back to a tier of one full region or below, the system automatically tiers you down.

 Note the following exceptions to the general rules stated above: